prometheus-operator/prometheus-operator/Documentation/proposals/202212-scrape-config.md

 # Goals
 * Provide a way for users to self-service adding scrape targets
+* Consolidate the scrape configuration generation logic in a central point for other resources to use

 ## Audience
 * Users who serve prometheus as a service and want to have their customers autonomous in defining scrape configs